UREVO Strol 1 Pro Foldable Treadmill Review

 The ability to adjust the incline is the highlight of this mill, and while there isn't much movement, it's enough to change your gate mechanics.
 Another clear highlight is this treadmill's ease of storage; folding it flat and leaning it against a wall or under a piece of furniture means you're not dedicating a room to its 1445 square inch footprint.
 Transport wheels on the front of the machine make wheeling it around easy, but only if the incline is set to the lowest level.
 The incline adjustment feet protrude just behind the transport wheels, so when raised, they interfere with the treadmill's ability to roll.
 Since the treadmill only weighs 69.4 pounds, you can also slide or lift it into place.

-The handrail and tablet holder give the machine a bit more versatility and help stabilize you when not using it under a desk.
-Quick-adjust buttons give you the ability to find your groove quickly and not have to repeatedly press buttons to find the speed you're comfortable with.
-A magnetic lanyard attaches to the front of the handrail and clips on to your clothing while running; pulling on this lanyard cuts power to the motor and stops the machine within a few seconds.
+The handrail and tablet holder give the machine more versatility and help stabilize you when not using it under a desk.
+Quick-adjust buttons allow you to find your groove quickly and not have to repeatedly press buttons to find the speed you're comfortable with.
+A magnetic lanyard attaches to the front of the handrail and clips onto your clothing while running; pulling on this lanyard cuts power to the motor and stops the machine within a few seconds.

 Ease of Assembly

 The Strol 1 Pro arrives completely assembled and ready to go.
-This model sets up with minimal effort and requires mostly unpacking.
-After the packaging was removed, we folded the handrail up, attached the device shelf and plugged it in, all told, it took us 7 minutes from unboxing to up and running.
+This model is up and running with minimal effort and requires mostly just unpacking.
+After the packaging was removed, we folded the handrail up, attached the device shelf, and plugged it in; all told, it took us 7 minutes from unboxing to getting in our first steps.

 While this is a compact treadmill, its delivery box can still feel like a bit much for one person.
 The 76-pound shipping box arrived at our front door, and we scooted it to the assembly area.
-Reading reviews of this and other compact treadmills, we see many people who have experienced belts that are unevenly tightened and shift to one side.
-Our treadmill did not have this issue, but it does include a hex wrench that allows you to adjust the belt's tension and alignment, a process that takes some practice to perfect.
+After reading all of the reviews of this and other compact treadmills, it's clear that many people have experienced belts that are unevenly tightened and shift to one side.
+Our treadmill did not suffer from this issue, but it does include a hex wrench that allows you to adjust the belt's tension and alignment, a process that takes some practice to perfect.

 Storability

-Even with the machine in its open position, it's not very large.
-Measuring 50.7" long x 28.5" wide, the top of the railing measures 40.5" high, so it's significantly less imposing than a full-sized treadmill.
+Even with the machine in its open position, it's pretty compact.
+Measuring 50.7" long x 28.5" wide, the top of the railing measures 40.5" high; it's significantly less imposing than a full-sized treadmill.
 When the handrail folds down, it sits at the back of the treadmill, extending its length by 2.8 inches, giving the machine a total footprint of 1525 square inches.
 If storability is your top priority, the Sperax Walking Pad has a footprint of just 878 square inches but lacks the comfort and functionality of the Strol.

 Noise Level

 The Strol 1 Pro registered a half decibel louder than the UREVO 2 in 1 but quieter than the Sperax Walking Pad.
 At a belt speed of 4 mph, our sound meters picked up 61.5 dB of sound.
-Removing the runner from the deck lowered the noise level to 59 dB, we test this both ways to understand how much noise a users footfalls create on the deck.
+Removing the runner from the deck lowered the noise level to 59 dB; we tested this both ways to understand how much noise a user's footfalls create on the deck material.

 Should You Buy the UREVO Strol 1 Pro Folding Treadmill?